Transogram: Personnel

-Leroy Fadem became Executive Vice President and Chief Financial Officer in the late 1950's and served in this position until 1971.
+Leroy Fadem became executive vice president and chief financial officer in the late 1950s and served in this position until 1971.

 By 1968, Jerry Tolk was executive vice president of Transogram.

 Founder Charles S. Raizen

 Company founder Charles S. Raizen (1892-1967) and his wife Patricia Tolk were living in New Rochelle, New York, in 1958 when their son Roy R. Raizen became engaged.
 A graduate of the Salisbury School in Connecticut and of Lafayette College, and a U.S. Army first lieutenant who had been stationed in Europe, Roy Raizen was a vice president of Transogram at the time.
-In 1964, he was elevated from executive vice president in charge of operations to president. succeeding his father, who became chairman.
+In 1964, he was elevated from executive vice president in charge of operations to president, succeeding his father, who became chairman.
 The couple additionally had a daughter Edna Mae.

 Charles Raizen, who served a stint as president of the Toy Manufacturers of the US, was residing at 309 Beechmont Drive in New Rochelle when he died on May 13, 1967, age 74, at the Plaza Hotel in Manhattan while attending a charity dinner.
-He was elected posthumously to the Toy Industry Hall of Fame in 1986.
+In 1986, Raizen was posthumously inducted into the Toy Industry Hall of Fame.